antonraharja/book-asterisk-101/book-contents/en/Chapter_02/Simplify-Dialplan.md

 exten => 103,n,Hangup
 ```

-below example will have the same outcome, slightly simple then previous:
+Below example will have the same outcome, slightly simple then previous:

 ```
 [office]